-Integrase inhibitors are a part of antiretroviral treatment (ART), which has advanced a long way in a short time.
+Integrase inhibitors are a type of antiretroviral treatment (ART), which has advanced a long way in a short time.
 Because of these advances, HIV is now a manageable disease for most people.

 Understanding HIV infection

-Integrase inhibitors affect the way that HIV works in your body.
+Integrase inhibitors affect the way that HIV works in the body.
 To get a better understanding, let’s explore HIV infection from the beginning.

 HIV is transmitted between people through the exchange of body fluids such as blood, semen, rectal and vaginal fluids, and breast milk.
 It’s not transmitted through saliva.

-Once the virus is in your body, HIV attacks certain white blood cells, called CD4 cells or T-cells.
-These are the cells that tell your immune system to attack harmful organisms such as viruses and bacteria.
-HIV inserts itself into these T-cells and takes control of them.
+Once the virus is in the body, HIV attacks certain white blood cells, called CD4 cells or T cells.
+These are the cells that tell the immune system to attack harmful organisms such as viruses and bacteria.
+HIV inserts itself into these T cells and takes control of them.

-It does this by making an enzyme called integrase.
-Integrase allows the viral DNA to merge with the DNA in your T-cells.
+HIV does this by making an enzyme called integrase.
+Integrase allows the DNA of the virus to merge with the DNA of the T cells.
 Then, the HIV can control what the cells do.
-Without treatment, HIV can eventually take over enough of your T-cells.
-If this happens, your T-cells can no longer signal your immune system to fight certain infections and other diseases, including cancers.
+Without treatment, HIV can eventually take over too many T cells.
+If this happens, the T cells can no longer signal the immune system to fight certain infections and other diseases, including cancers.

 About integrase inhibitors